scottgallacher-3/P4Project/README.md

 </p>

 ## Bond Interface Maps:
-Create simulated bonds between two surfaces, and study maps of their bond interface. `ZygoMap` objects can be combined to simulate the face-to-face bond of a pair of maps.
+Create simulated bonds between two surfaces, and study maps of their bond interface. `ZygoMap` objects can be combined to simulate the face-to-face bond of the two samples.

 A pair of maps can be passed to `combinemaps`, which will automatically simulate and optimise their bond, returning a new `ZygoMap` representing the height gaps of the bond interface.